AI Impact

 Understand how AI tools affect outcomes, by looking at their impact on leading and lagging indicators of productivity, quality, and developer experience.

-Multitudes conducts ongoing research into the impact of AI on engineering teams.
+Multitudes conducts ongoing researcharrow-up-right into the impact of AI on engineering teams.
 Our findings show that the actions you take as a leader have the biggest impact on the success of your AI rollout – not your tooling.
 With the right initiatives, you can help your team get more benefit from AI, with fewer of the costs (to codebase quality, learning, and more).

 But to do that, we need to be able to measure and compare the impact of each of our AI initiatives.
 This feature helps you do just that, with holistic metrics looking across productivity, code quality measures, and developer experience.